Trendyol/cbef/README.md

 docker run --platform=linux/amd64 ghcr.io/trendyol/cbef:latest-amd64
 ```
 > Note: All images available in the [packages](https://github.com/Trendyol/cbef/pkgs/container/cbef) page.

+### GitLab
+Just open a new repository and copy the examples folder.
+The structure in `examples/.gitlab-ci.yml` will help you deploy your eventing function.
+You can store secrets as masked and protected in ci/cd variables.

 ## Function Configurations
 > Configurations that can be used in files with `.json` extension located in the functions folder